Júnior Paulista (footballer, born 1977): Série C

 In January 2006 he left for Polish side Pogoń Szczecin.
 After the end of 2005–06 Ekstraklasa he left for Bolivian side Oriente Petrolero.

 He returned to Brazil in January 2007, signed a contract with Tupi until the end of 2007 Campeonato Mineiro.
 In April, he left for Atlético de Alagoinhas for 2007 Campeonato Baiano.
 In June, he was signed by Joinville until the end of 2007 Campeonato Brasileiro Série C.

 He then returned to Rio Grande do Sul, played for São José de Porto Alegre in 2008 Campeonato Gaúcho.
-In June, he left for Brasil de Pelotas until the end of 2008 Campeonato Brasileiro Série C first stage, which he known as Júnior Paulista at that time.
+In June, he left for Brasil de Pelotas until the end of 2008 Campeonato Brasileiro Série C first stage, which he is known as Júnior Paulista at that time.
 He extended his contract in August.
 That season Brasil de Pelotas finished as the sixth.

 In December, he returned to São José de Porto Alegre for 2009 Campeonato Gaúcho.